Photo Credit: Inspira Photography

 The first Rise Together gathering was held in the summer of 2020 amidst the national uprisings against anti-Black police violence and as gaping systemic health, economic, and social inequities killed tens of thousands of people of color disproportionately from COVID-19.

-Together we are building our collective story.
+Together we are building our collective and ongoing story.

 Help grow our circle to build a more equitable Santa Cruz County